gislab-npo/gislab/README.md

 ### Built-in automatic WebGIS viewer
 One of the nice features of GIS LAB is WebGIS viewer application which is automatically generated for each user's QGIS project.
-Simply save a QGIS project to one of the shared directories (~/Share or ~/Barrel) with setting these required configuration:
+Simply save a QGIS project and all file data to '~/Share/<USERNAME>' directory with setting these required configuration:
  * use relative paths (File > Project Properties > General > Save paths).
 The safest way is to save Your data and project file to same directory
  * on-the-fly CRS transformation must be enabled (File > Project Properties > CRS) and target projection